BohdanZasymovych/discrete_lab2/README.md

     while b:
         a, b = b, a % b
     return a
 ```

-Also, a function to calculate the Euler totient was implemented
 ```python
 def euler_totient(p: int, q: int) -> int:
     """Calculates Euler's totient function for two prime numbers p and q.